Penelopeep/GenshinImporter/README.md

 - Any other scanner that outputs data in (preferably) json format.

 ## FAQ
+1. Why would you upload plugin in this state?
+   - I think that basic functionality is enough for most people, and I want to hear/see feedback on this.
+1. Some 4* are fucked, don't ask for it.
 1. How to install plugin?
     - Add the newest jar file from [here](https://github.com/Penelopeep/GenshinImporter/releases), and put it in **GrasscutterFolder/Plugins** (make this folder if you don't have)
 2. I found a bug, where to report it?